flyingbag63/entry-management-software/README.md

 ## Steps
 1. Open CommandPrompt
 2. Go to the folder where you cloned the files(using cd) and run
 ``` bash
 python manage.py runserver
 ```
+DO NOT CLOSE cmd
 Then go to the browser and enter the url http://127.0.0.1:8000/

 3. After adding details in the form you need to provide email and password to send emails from.
 Open cmd for that